 - Nutra-Sweet or Aspartame: Aspartame when heated to high temperatures, the wood alcohol in this chemical is converted by enzymes to formaldehyde.
 It potentially can become a neurotoxin that passes the blood-brain barrier causing potential health challenges.

 - A staple of the standard American diet.
-More white flour which makes paste.
+More white flour, which makes paste in the gut.
 Processed cheese is made with hydrogenated oils, and even looks like plastic.
 Hamburger meat.
-Our cattle are fed antibiotics and steroids.
+Our conventional cattle are fed antibiotics and steroids.
 Consider opting for grass-fed and finished beef or bison, free-range game meats like venison and elk.

 - Potatoes fried in more hydrogenated oil.
 More lesions inside the arteries.